Psychology is the study of human behavior and the psychological, social, and biological processes related to that behavior.

 - A science, a method of conducting research and understanding behavioral data.

 - A profession, a calling that requires one to apply special knowledge, abilities, and skills to solve human problems.

 At UCSC, psychology majors are exposed to basic achievements in the various subfields of psychology and are introduced to the nature and spirit of scientific inquiry in the field.
 Students are encouraged to carry out research in specialized laboratories or in the field.
-Psychology majors take courses in each of the following subfields in their upper-division work: Developmental, Cognitive, Social, and Personality psychology.
+Psychology majors take courses in each of the following subfields in their upper-division work: Developmental, Cognitive, Social, and Clinical psychology.

 Study and Research Opportunities

 - B.A. with breadth requirements in cognitive psychology, developmental psychology, social psychology, and clinical psychology.

 - Intensive major available for students intending to pursue graduate studies in psychology.

 - Psychology Field Study is an academic internship program designed for majors.
 Students gain hands-on reflective experience imperative for graduate study, future careers, and a deeper understanding of the complexities of psychology.

 - Opportunities for research experience in the laboratories of active developmental, cognitive, and social psychology researchers.